 What are 5 things you can see, 4 things you can touch, 3 things you can hear, 2 things you can smell, and 1 thing you can taste?
-Record your observations in your journal.

 Breathe deeply as you notice the things around you.

 Word Garden:

 This isn't your typical word search!
 Use deductive reasoning to uncover hidden phrases that will lead you to a mystery theme.